chadmulligan/klondik/www/About.md

 #### **Graph**
 * Plots a force network of the transactions.
+* All addresses from the All Addresses Tab are given a specific dot color for identification.
 * **Warning** plotting results with >10 000 transactions lines can severely slow your browser or crash it.
-* The Graph button will regraph the plot should the transactions results have changed.
+* The Graph button will graph the plot again should the transactions results have changed.
 <br>
 <br>